 The stories, lifted from the pages of my memoir, In the Sticks, expose the often-untold stories from a Rural, Black, gay child’s perspective, but also reveal the universality of the inner turmoil many gay children experience.

-Included are images taken from a vignette adjacent to the mobile, consisting of an image of me as an adult in drag for the first time since I played “Girl” with my sister when we were children.
-Also included are objects representing my adult self as an artist, defiantly claiming all that I am, with pride, and no shame of who I am, and who I have become.
+Included are images taken from a vignette adjacent to the mobile, consisting of an image of him as an adult in drag for the first time since he played “Girl” with his sister when they were children.
+Also included are objects representing him today as as an artist, defiantly claiming all that he is, with pride, and no shame of who he is, and who he became.